What You Can Expect When You Come To Court:

 If you plead not guilty, you must decide whether or not you want a trial by a Judge or by a jury.
 Your trial will not be held the same day.
 Your case(s) will then be reset for a new trial date at which time you may present your case to the Court.
 At your trial, a Judge or a jury will determine your guilt or innocence.

-- You may enter a plea of guilty or no contest and request probation.
+- You may enter a plea of guilty or no contest and request deferred disposition.

-If you request probation and it is granted by the Judge, you must be prepared to pay court costs and fees.
-These range anywhere from $20.00 to $50.00 (Exact costs will vary).
-The Judge will set the terms and conditions of the probation which you must follow for a period up to 6 months.
-Your case will be reset, and, if you successfully complete the terms and conditions of your probation as set forth by the Judge, your case will be dismissed.
+If you request deferred disposition and it is granted by the Judge, you may be referred to work with a Juvenile Case Manager in order to successfully resolve your case.
+Court fines and costs will be suspended during the compliance period.
+The Judge, working with the Juvenile Case Manager, will set the terms and conditions of the deferred disposition, which you must follow for a period up to 6 months.
+Terms of deferred disposition may include: community service hours, workshop attendance, parental involvement, as well as sanctions that are in your best interest.
+Once the deferred disposition order has been signed, your case will be reset.
+If the terms and conditions are successfully completed, your case will be dismissed.
 When the case is dismissed, there will be no record of a conviction.
-Probation allows you to receive a "second chance."
+Deferred disposition allows you to receive a "second chance."
+You are required to maintain updated phone number and address information with the Court until your case has been concluded.

 - You may enter a plea of guilty or no contest and request community service hours in lieu of paying a fine.